KNITRO for AMPL

-KNITRO is an especially versatile nonlinear solver, using state-of-the-art algorithmic options to accommodate varied objective and constraint nonlinearities in continuous and integer variables.
-It is designed for large-scale problems with up to hundreds of thousands of variables.
+Artelys Knitro is an especially powerful nonlinear solver, offering a range of state-of-the-art algorithms and options for working with smooth objective and constraint functions in continuous and integer variables.
+It is designed for local optimization of large-scale problems with up to hundreds of thousands of variables.

 Problem types supported: Linear, quadratic, and general smooth nonlinear optimization in continuous and integer variables.